 Improving the boating experience for all Victorians includes having well maintained – and reliable access to – public boating facilities.
-That’s why we’re investing from the $33m Better Boating Fund into the 2021-22 Recreational Boating Structural Maintenance Program (RBSMP).
+That’s why we’ve invested from the $32m Better Boating Fund into the 2022-23 Recreational Boating Structural Maintenance Program (RBSMP).

 Eligible organisations to apply for funding included committees of management and local waterway authorities as well as local and state government departments and agencies.